Glossary of Shuffleboard Terms

 A game strategy which emphasizes clearing the board and scoring one's hammers to maximize one's point lead, as contrasted with a blocking game.

-A disc in a Tampa position except positioned on the opposite side of the 10 from the shooting player.
+A disc in a Tampa position except positioned on the opposite side of the tip of 10 from the shooting player.
+This makes a useful Tampa for the opponent rather than the shooting player.

 CHIP.
 Used as an exclamation, usually while the cue disc is in motion, to note or emphasize the unintentional mistake.